 Sicoli agrees: “The companies posting the biggest net growth numbers in the market at the moment are those who started out as pure dark fibre providers and went straight to Ethernet – not those who have legacy SONET assets.”
 But even here, he warns, the market is maturing rapidly: “It’s going to be painful for them when some of the high value Ethernet circuits which were sold at the outset come up for renewal.”

 Ultimately, he says, the point is not to try to fight customers in their drive to commoditise the metro markets, but rather, to explore existing relationships more deeply and find new ways to add value.
 “It should be fairly obvious that merely providing point-to-point connectivity and internet access will not generate cash flow growth forever.”

+The chief executive is overseeing a major push into managed network services as well as a possible foray into cloud services in an effort to bolster revenues from enterprise customers: “A lot of companies have bought dark fibre recently and are finding it very difficult to manage.
+Obviously we are in a position to take on the running of their network operations at an enhanced service level for a lower cost.”
 At the moment, managed network services represents less than 5% of total revenue.
 “This is not a scaleable product that is ready to roll out across the organisation right now,” explains Sicoli, “but it clearly fosters a more entrenched relationship with customers and that is obviously attractive from our point of view.”

 Fiberlight’s Miller also sees scope to offer customers a degree of value-added service: “In the end, customers won’t be looking at the price they pay for bandwidth, but rather the services that they receive off it.
 In this respect, the cloud is the single most important opportunity for us since the roll out of Ethernet in the first place.”